 Seamus is a graduate of the Civil Service High Performance Development Scheme (HPDS) and of the UK Defence High Command Staff Course (HCSC).
 He received a CMG for services to National Security in 2019.

-A French-English bilingual lawyer for nearly twenty years, Dominic has wide-ranging transactional and operational experience in the CIS, Africa and Europe.
-He advises companies and their owners on cross-border transactions and operations working closely with local counterparts to ensure that commercial objectives are achieved in compliance with applicable laws.
+A French-English bilingual lawyer for nearly 20 years, Dominic has wide-ranging transactional and operational experience in the CIS, Africa and Europe.
+He advises companies and their owners on cross-border transactions and operations, working closely with local counterparts to ensure that commercial objectives are achieved in compliant with applicable laws.
 He advises listed companies and London Stock Exchange advisers on corporate governance and regulatory issues.

 Gerry is a Fellow of the Institute of Chartered Accountants (ICAEW) and a Fellow of the British Institute of Management, with Corporate Finance qualifications and deep experience in that field.